-Public liability insurance, and other types of business insurance, can be essential if you’re a self-employed plasterer or if you run a small business.
+Public liability insurance, along with other types of business insurance, can be essential if you’re a self-employed plasterer or run a small business.
 We take a look at what you might need.

 Frequently asked questions

-Employers’ liability insurance covers you if someone gets injured or becomes ill through the work they’ve been doing for you.
-It’s a legal requirement you have this type of insurance if you have any employees – even one – and you can face a fine of up to £2,500 for every day you don’t have cover when you should.
+Employers’ liability insurance covers you if someone is injured or gets ill through the work they’ve been doing for you.
+It’s a legal requirement to have this in place if you have any employees who are outside of your direct family – even just one.

-As well as on-site accidents, if an employee claims they have suffered ill heath as a result of a work-related issue, employers’ liability insurance is there to cover you.
-According to the Labour Force Survey, 80,000 UK employees suffer from work-related ill health each year, so it’s not an issue any employer can afford to ignore.
+It’s not just about on-site accidents though.
+If an employee claims they’ve suffered ill heath from a work-related issue, employers’ liability insurance can cover you.
+According to the Office for National Statistics, nearly 80,000 UK construction workers suffer work-related ill health each year, so it’s not something any employer can afford to ignore.

-Imagine you’re plastering an extension to a house, and mid-way through the job the house is gutted by an accidental fire.
+Imagine you’re plastering an extension, and halfway through the job an accidental fire destroys the house.

-A contract works policy will insure the new walls, as well as any materials and fittings, in case work has to be started again due to events such as fire, flood, storm or malicious damage.
-Without it, you could have done weeks' worth of work for which you’ll not get paid.
+A contract works insurance policy can insure the new walls, as well as any materials and fittings.
+Contract works insurance can also cover you in the event of a flood, storm or an act of vandalism.
+Without it, you might find you’ve done weeks of work for which you won’t get paid.

-How do I get a quote for plasterers’ insurance?
+How do I find a good deal for plasterers insurance?

 The good news is that getting a plasterers insurance quote couldn't be easier.
 All you need to do is tell us a bit about yourself and your business.
 Then we’ll sift through the available policies to find the best deals for you.